dfyockey/RomanDigital/README.md

 > Note:
 >
 > * I get nothing if you click on the "Lock Screen Widgets and Drawer" link and/or buy the app, and my purchase and use of it are not meant as an endorsement.
 There may be other such apps that would work as well or better.
+> * This doesn't work so well after my Galaxy A14 was updated from Android 14 to 15 and from One UI 6.1 to 7.0.
+The power management of Android 15 is understood to be more aggressive and apparently stops apps, including the widget on the lock screen, after a much shorter period when the phone is locked. :slightly_frowning_face:

 > Q: "Why no version specifically for a watch?"
 >